oracle/node-oracledb/INSTALL.md

 In node-oracledb 2.x, pre-built binaries are available as a convenience for common architectures.
-Note the operating systems and versions of Node.js that the binaries are compatibile with will change as the Node.js project evolves, and are not guaranteed.
+Note the operating systems and versions of Node.js that the binaries are compatibile with will change as the Node.js project evolves, and are not guaranteed to stay the same.

 Building from source code has improved significantly in 2.x The Oracle header files and node-oracledb environment variables `OCI_INC_DIR` and